mhamrah/grpc-example/README.md

 # TODOS

 A grpc-based [todo backend](http://todobackend.com/) used to demonstrate [gRPC Gateway](https://github.com/grpc-ecosystem/grpc-gateway) and running microservices on Kubernetes.
+This is demo code used for my `gRPC All The Things` talk at Full Stack Fest 2018.
+[Slides](https://speakerdeck.com/mhamrah/grpc-all-the-things)

 ## Running Locally